 Methodology

-Full transparency on how the Canadian Grocery Price Index is constructed.
+Full transparency on how the Canadian Grocery Price Index is constructed — published for researchers, journalists, and analysts evaluating GroceryPulse as an alternative-data input.

 Overview

 The Canadian Grocery Price Index (CGPI) is a weighted Jevons price index computed from a fixed basket of 50 essential grocery products.
-Prices are collected daily from publicly available product listings on major Canadian retailer websites.
+Prices are collected weekly from publicly available product listings on major Canadian retailer websites.

 Index Formula